Are you ever run down or overwhelmed?

-Do you ever feel run down or overwhelmed.
-That you have a constant list of things to do?
-Are you going through the motions of life rather than actually enjoying it?
-Or, do you regularly feel “not quite right” physically, mentally or emotionally?
+Do you have a constant list of things to do?
+Are you going through the motions of life rather than enjoying it?
+Do you feel “not quite right” physically, mentally or emotionally?

 If so, Reiki can help you.

-What is self care?
 Self-care is looking after yourself so you have energy for yourself and others.
-Self-care is essential for anyone wanting to lead a balanced and healthy lifestyle.
+Self-care is essential if you want to lead a balanced and healthy lifestyle.

-Reiki as self-care tool can be used in two ways:
+Reiki as a self-care tool can be used in two ways:

 1. When you need to gain extra balance in your life.

 Reiki is excellent for helping you to regain balance when you are experiencing: